-The financial activities of Dartmoor National Park Authority (DNPA) are regulated by the general legislation applying to all local authorities, supplemented by specific guidance given in the National Park Authorities in England, Financial Grant Memorandum issued by the Department for the Environment, Food and Rural Affairs (Defra).
+The financial activities of Dartmoor National Park Authority (DNPA) are regulated by the general legislation applying to all local authorities, supplemented by specific guidance given in the (National Park Authorities in England) Financial Grant Memorandum issued by the Department for the Environment, Food and Rural Affairs (Defra).

-Our Funding is provided by Government (Defra), through the National Park Grant (NPG) and is generally for revenue purposes but also covers capital spending on vehicles, equipment and premises.
-The Secretary of State sets an overall spending limit for the Authority each year, net of any income from fees and charges, sales at our Information Centres, grants and contributions from other organisations and interest on investments etc.
+The majority of our funding is provided by Defra, through National Park Grant (NPG) which is generally for revenue purposes but also covers capital spending on vehicles, equipment and premises.
+The Secretary of State sets an overall spending limit for the Authority each year, net of any other income received from fees and charges, sales at our Visitor Centres, grants and contributions from other organisations and interest on investments etc.